Using Wikipedia to accelerate climate knowledge: Africa’s first edit-a-thon on climate change

 Watch the video on Africa’s first Wikipedia edit-a-thon on climate change here:

 Become part of the community of African climate editors by joining the Wikiproject climate change Africa task force.

-This article was taken from the Future Climate for Africa website.
+This article was first published on the Future Climate for Africa website.